Hi, I am still working on updating my website. This means some of the content is not accessible. I am sorry about this :) Have a great day!

 1 Timothy 5:8 (NKJV)

-1. Wife can work and engage in making money freely.
+1. Wife can work and make money.
 In fact, Proverbs 31 appears to show that this is commendable.

-My background is in IT and my wife is a doctor.
-When we got together, I was going into ministry and working as a Christian NGO.
-My role there was volunteer, meaning I don’t even get a salary.
+My background is in IT, and my wife is a doctor.
+When we got together, I was going into ministry and working for a Christian NGO.
+My role there was volunteer, meaning I didn’t even get a salary.
+I just get a stipend to cover my living expenses.

-If the idea is that husband has to make more than the wife, does this mean I have to stop doing ministry and earn more than my wife?
-Or does this mean my wife should stop working or take a pay cut, instead?
+If the idea is that the husband has to make more than the wife, does this mean I have to stop doing ministry and work in a secular job to earn more than my wife?
+Or does this mean my wife should stop working or take a pay cut instead?
 The reality is that if I am in ministry, there is no way I can never make more than my wife as a doctor.
 I don’t adhere to the prosperity Gospel so I will never be ‘rich’.

 Now, what does work mean?
 Does it mean I have to be in the office 9-5 or 8-6?
 What is the requirement?
 For me, this is actually not Biblical (not Bible-based).
 This idea of working 9-5 is based on our society’s thinking.

-What if I am pursuing a Masters of Divinity full-time?
-Does this mean I have a part-time job in order to fulfill the idea that the husband has to work?
+What if I am pursuing a Master of Divinity full-time?
+Does this mean I have a part-time job to fulfil the idea that the husband has to work?

-When I look at the Bible, one thing that is clear to me is that it is actually not very strict in how husband and wife should work.
+When I look at the Bible, it is clear to me that it is not very strict in how husband and wife should work.
 As I mentioned before, the key is:

 1. Husband as the head of the household (Ephesians 5:23)